HenrikJoreteg/human-javascript/ch03 - code for humans.md

 }
 ```

-Or even this, using underscore:
+Or even this, using Underscore:

 ```javascript
 // same array: